Last updated on: Dec. 21, 2022

 - Granola bars

-Apparently, pre-packed hospital bags are a thing now?
-If this sounds like something that would make you feel at ease, by all means, get one!
-Packing anxiety is a real thing and if you would rather not worry about it, this is a convenient opportunity to wash your hands of the whole ordeal and just have it delivered instead. (granted, using these, you’ll still have to pack some things)
+What if you can find all your delivery essentials in one place?
+This is when pre-packed hospital bags come in handy.
+If this sounds appealing to you, by all means, get one!
+Packing anxiety is a real thing and if you would rather not stress over it, this is a convenient opportunity to wash your hands of the whole ordeal and have it delivered instead.
+(Granted, using these, you’ll still have to pack your personal items).
+Besides, they can make for thoughtful gifts, as they’ve done most of the hard work for moms.

-In the end, regardless of which bag you choose, what you put in it, or whether you want to go pre-packed snacks or have your partner do quick runs to get fast food, it’s your hospital experience.
-It’s best for you to be comfortable and ready for the amazing journey you are about to begin with your favorite new little person.
+In the end, regardless of which bag you choose and what you put in it, it’s your unique hospital experience.
+It’s best for you to be comfortable and ready for the amazing journey you are about to begin with your favorite new person.

 What was your preferred hospital bag?
 What did you put in it?
 Tell us in the comments!